Friday 26th August 2016

 Limited to 60 participants per session

-This session will outline in more detail the physiology of tendon repairs.
+This session will outline in more detail the bio-mechanics of tendon repairs.
 Participants will have the opportunity to suture a tendon.

 Limited to 30 participants per session